h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 ### Specify Base Learners & Metalearner
-For this example, we will use the default base learner library, which includes the H2O GLM, Random Forest, GBM and Deep Learner (all using default model parameter values).
+For this example, we will use the default base learner library for `h2o.ensemble`, which includes the default H2O GLM, Random Forest, GBM and Deep Neural Net (all using default model parameter values).
 We will also use the default metalearner, the H2O GLM.

 ```r
 learner <- c("h2o.glm.wrapper", "h2o.randomForest.wrapper",